SAP (NYSE:SAP) Downgraded by TheStreet

-TheStreet lowered shares of SAP (NYSE:SAP – Get Rating) from a b- rating to a c+ rating in a report issued on Friday morning, TheStreetRatingsTable reports.
+TheStreet lowered shares of SAP (NYSE:SAP – Get Rating) from a b- rating to a c+ rating in a research report sent to investors on Friday morning, TheStreetRatingsTable reports.

-Several other brokerages have also recently weighed in on SAP.
-Credit Suisse Group decreased their price objective on SAP from €152.00 ($163.44) to €142.00 ($152.69) and set an outperform rating for the company in a report on Monday.
-JPMorgan Chase & Co. reduced their price target on SAP from €135.00 ($145.16) to €115.00 ($123.66) and set a neutral rating for the company in a report on Monday.
-Cowen reduced their price target on SAP from $145.00 to $136.00 and set a market perform rating for the company in a report on Friday, January 28th.
-Zacks Investment Research upgraded SAP from a strong sell rating to a hold rating and set a $113.00 price target for the company in a report on Monday, March 14th.
-Finally, StockNews.com cut SAP from a strong-buy rating to a buy rating in a report on Tuesday, April 19th.
-Seven investment analysts have rated the stock with a hold rating and nine have given a buy rating to the company’s stock.
-According to data from MarketBeat, SAP has an average rating of Buy and a consensus price target of $110.44.
+SAP has been the subject of a number of other research reports.
+Credit Suisse Group lowered their price objective on shares of SAP from €152.00 ($163.44) to €142.00 ($152.69) and set an outperform rating for the company in a research report on Monday.
+Oppenheimer cut SAP from an outperform rating to a market perform rating in a research note on Thursday, January 20th.
+StockNews.com lowered SAP from a strong-buy rating to a buy rating in a research note on Tuesday, April 19th.
+JPMorgan Chase & Co. lowered their target price on SAP from €135.00 ($145.16) to €115.00 ($123.66) and set a neutral rating for the company in a report on Monday.
+Finally, Cowen cut their price target on shares of SAP from $145.00 to $136.00 and set a market perform rating on the stock in a research note on Friday, January 28th.
+Seven investment analysts have rated the stock with a hold rating and nine have given a buy rating to the company.
+According to data from MarketBeat.com, the stock presently has a consensus rating of Buy and an average target price of $110.44.

-The company also recently disclosed an annual dividend, which will be paid on Tuesday, May 31st.
+The company also recently declared an annual dividend, which will be paid on Tuesday, May 31st.
 Shareholders of record on Friday, May 20th will be given a dividend of $2.66 per share.
-This is an increase from SAP’s previous annual dividend of $2.19.
+This is a positive change from SAP’s previous annual dividend of $2.19.
+The ex-dividend date of this dividend is Thursday, May 19th.
 This represents a yield of 1.9%.
-The ex-dividend date is Thursday, May 19th.
-SAP’s payout ratio is currently 33.13%.
+SAP’s payout ratio is 33.13%.

-Institutional investors and hedge funds have recently made changes to their positions in the business.
-Yousif Capital Management LLC acquired a new position in SAP during the fourth quarter valued at approximately $2,680,000.
-Connor Clark & Lunn Investment Management Ltd. increased its holdings in shares of SAP by 237.1% during the third quarter.
-Connor Clark & Lunn Investment Management Ltd. now owns 11,025 shares of the software maker’s stock worth $1,489,000 after buying an additional 7,754 shares in the last quarter.
-Massachusetts Financial Services Co.
-MA increased its holdings in shares of SAP by 0.9% during the third quarter.
-Massachusetts Financial Services Co.
-MA now owns 104,255 shares of the software maker’s stock worth $14,079,000 after buying an additional 902 shares in the last quarter.
-Crawford Investment Counsel Inc. increased its holdings in shares of SAP by 3.3% during the fourth quarter.
-Crawford Investment Counsel Inc. now owns 431,026 shares of the software maker’s stock worth $60,391,000 after buying an additional 13,635 shares in the last quarter.
-Finally, Saratoga Research & Investment Management acquired a new position in shares of SAP during the third quarter worth $357,000.
+A number of hedge funds and other institutional investors have recently bought and sold shares of SAP.
+Evoke Wealth LLC boosted its stake in shares of SAP by 196.8% during the third quarter.
+Evoke Wealth LLC now owns 187 shares of the software maker’s stock worth $25,000 after buying an additional 124 shares during the period.
+Northwest Investment Counselors LLC acquired a new stake in SAP during the 4th quarter worth approximately $29,000.
+CVA Family Office LLC purchased a new position in shares of SAP in the 4th quarter valued at approximately $30,000.
+Fortis Advisors LLC acquired a new position in shares of SAP in the third quarter valued at approximately $31,000.
+Finally, Arlington Partners LLC purchased a new stake in shares of SAP during the fourth quarter worth approximately $31,000.

 SAP Company Profile (Get Rating)